Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Children are often afraid to ask questions because they don’t want to upset their parents.
 Make sure they know it’s safe.
 Kids don’t need quick answers.
 They need to feel heard.

 Use that as an opportunity for a discussion.
-Share your beliefs and ask your child his or her thoughts.
+Share your beliefs and ask your child their thoughts.

 Seek information.
 Turn to the writings of your faith.
 Consult the hospital chaplain.
 Talk to your own trusted minister, rabbi, priest, or spiritual adviser.

 Don’t give complicated replies.
 Respond to questions as simply as you can.
 If your child has more questions, address them.
-If your child changes the subject or wants to do something else, take that as a sign that he or she doesn’t want more information right now.
+If your child changes the subject or wants to do something else, take that as a sign they don’t want more information right now.

 If you feel overwhelmed, use the hospital’s resources.
-Hospital chaplains are clinically trained in the spiritual needs surrounding a cancer diagnosis.
+Hospital chaplains are clinically trained in the spiritual needs surrounding an illness.